01245 830321

 I'm currently in the "Oh my goodness what have I bitten off" stage of writing a series of young adult novels involving time-travel, climate change and the occasional riot.
 My hobbies mostly revolve around slow inconvenient ways of moving from one place to another for no good reason - narrowboating, sailing, kayaking, cycling and caving.
 Also musical improv and writing riddles.

-Ruth Stanway Woodings, Course Coordinator for P4HE and GIFT Courses, Parent of Curious Children
+Ruth Stanway Woodings, Course Coordinator and Pastoral Lead for P4HE and GIFT Courses, Parent of Curious Children

 Hello, I mutter incantations to get our websites and booking systems to work.
 I have a particular interest in supporting students with additional needs.